Mexican president's nationalist oil vision fuels standoff with Saudis

 At the heart of the debate has been the reference production level used by Mexico, which for this year has hedged its oil output at $49 per barrel, well above current prices, said one source.
 It will lose revenues if forced to make cuts.

-Delegates tried various ways to get around the issue, but in the end Saudia Arabia “was inflexible,” said one OPEC source.
+Delegates tried various ways to get around the issue, but in the end Saudi Arabia “was inflexible,” said one OPEC source.

 On Friday, Prince Abdulaziz told Reuters the future of the deal hinged on Mexico joining the cuts.
 The Saudi government was not immediately available for comment on Saturday.